 14. What is the weather like in Mandaram Nuwara?

-Cool and misty, with temperatures ranging from 15°C to 25°C year-round.
+Cool and misty, with temperatures ranging from 15°C to 25°C throughout the year.

 15. How far is Mandaram Nuwara from Nuwara Eliya?